On this page

 The names of the commands follow Java-style reverse DNS name format, beginning with com.okta, followed by an Okta object that the command operates on, and then an action.

-Lets you return error messages.
+This allows you to return error messages.
 How the error data is used varies by inline hook type.

 The error object has the following structure: